Jeremy Pena Player Props: Astros vs. Blue Jays

 Jeremy Pena At The Plate

-- Pena has reached base via a hit in 37 games this year (of 57 played), and had multiple hits in 16 of those games.
+- Pena has picked up a hit in 38 of 58 games this year, with multiple hits 17 times.

-- In 31.6% of his games this season, Pena has notched at least one RBI.
-In seven of those games (12.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Pena has driven in a run in 18 games this year (31.0%), including seven games with more than one RBI (12.1%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 47.4% of his games this season, with more than one run scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.